sarahc-dev/tdd-js-notes-app/README.md

 ## The MERN stack app

-Here, I will be building the App with a backend API built with Node.js and Express, and Jest for testing.
+Here, I will be building the App with a backend API built with Node.js, Express and TypeScript.
+I am using Jest and Supertest for testing.

-The React frontend sends HTTP request to the backend API and receives JSON data in response.
+The React frontend sends HTTP requests to the backend API and receives JSON data in response.

 ### See the other projects: